Anton Günther: Views

+Günther rejected scholastic philosophy in favor of idealism.
+He aimed to derive his own system of Christian philosophy in opposition to the pantheist views common at the time, especially Hegelianism.
+Moreover, he attempted to demonstrate logically that major Christian teachings, including the Trinity and the Incarnation, were in some sense necessary truths.
+The Incarnation specifically was central to his philosophy.

+Günther viewed history as "...a dialectic between God's work of redemption and man's constant misuse of his freedom."

 The first result of his ideal thought-process is self-consciousness, the knowledge which man acquires of himself as a real being.
 Inasmuch as the soul contradistinguishes itself as a real being from whatever appears before it, it arrives at the idea of the Ego.
 By this speculative process, which Günther calls a "metalogical" or ideal (ideell) inference, as distinct from a logical or conceptual conclusion, the idea of its own being becomes for the soul the most certain of all truths (the Cartesian cogito ergo sum).
 Then from the certainty of its own existence the thinking soul arrives at the knowledge of an existence outside itself, since it is confronted by phenomena which it cannot refer to itself as cause, and for which, in line with the ontological inference, it must assign a cause in some real being external to itself.

 The fact of self-consciousness leads him also to the knowledge of God; and Günther believes that the following proof of the existence of God is the only one that is possible and conclusive: when the soul, once self-conscious, has become certain of the reality of its own existence, it immediately recognizes that existence to be afflicted with the negative characteristics of dependency and limitedness; it is therefore compelled to postulate another being as its own condition precedent or its own creator, which being it must recognize, in contradistinction to itself and its own inherent negative characteristics, as absolute and infinite.
-Wherefore this being cannot be the Absolute Being of Pantheism, which only arrives at a realization of itself with the development of the universe; it must be One Who dominates that universe and, differing substantially from it, is the personal Creator thereof.
+Wherefore this being cannot be the Absolute Being of Pantheism, which only arrives at a realization of itself with the development of the universe; it must be One Who dominates that universe and, differing substantially from it, is the Personal Creator thereof.
 This is the point at which Günther's speculative theology takes up the thread.
 Proceeding along purely philosophical lines, and prescinding entirely from historical Divine Revelation, the absolute necessity of which Günther contests, it seeks to make evident the fundamental tenets of positive Christianity by the mere light of reason.